gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    * the dynamic address reconfiguration extension as defined in
       {{RFC5061}}.

-   * User messages of any size.
+   * User messages of arbitrary size.

    The method described in this document requires that the SCTP implementation supports the optional feature of fragmentation of SCTP user messages as defined in {{RFC9260}}.
 The implementation is required to have an SCTP API (for example the one described in
-   {{RFC6458}}) that supports partial user message delivery and also recommended that I-DATA chunks as defined in {{RFC8260}} is used to efficiently implement and support larger user messages.
+   {{RFC6458}}) that supports partial user message delivery and also recommended suporting I-DATA chunks as defined in {{RFC8260}} in order to efficiently implement and support larger user messages.

    To simplify implementation and reduce the risk for security holes, limitations have been defined such that STARTTLS as specified in